 Sometimes, we think that being with the right person would be/should be the answer to all our problems.
 But like anything, there’s no cure-all for our issues.
 It isn’t losing weight, landing the right job, getting married, or anything of the other things that we wish would magically turn our life around.

 So by the same token, our romantic partner is not designed to meet all our needs and fulfill our every expectation.
 No one person can do that, and it’s putting an enormous weight on the shoulders of our partner if that’s what we’re asking for.

-Your partner will be a lot of things to you, but there are also needs you must meet yourself, as well as needs that can be met by your family, your community, your occupation, your hobbies, or your faith/spirituality.
+Your partner will be a lot of things to you, including a friend, but there are also needs you must meet yourself, as well as needs that can be met by your family, your community, your occupation, your hobbies, or your faith/spirituality.

 But that was just a movie.
 Should we really be looking for someone else to complete us and make us whole?

 You are enough, just as you are.
 Partners are not designed to complete us because we are already complete and whole in our very beings.
 So stop looking around for the mythical person who will fix you.
 Realize and embrace your wholeness just as you are.

 That’s not to say that a good partner won’t help to fill in the cracks and dark places in your heart and in your soul.
 There can absolutely be a healing nature in a committed, loving relationship, but it’s only part of the work that you have to do individually on yourself.

 I also admit that there is a unity in a long-term relationship, especially marriage, that is undeniable.
 After all, if you subscribe to a Christian viewpoint of marriage, two people become one.

 But even within that symbolism, there is plenty of room to acknowledge that real love is born of two complete people, who don’t complete one another but complement one another.
 Perhaps that’s what we mean when we say someone brings out the best in us.

 11. In the right relationship, your feelings will never change.